Lyroxide/yomichan-ko-dic/README.md

 # Korean Dictionaries for Yomichan
-**[I have forked Yomichan to deinflect Korean verbs](https://github.com/Lyroxide/yomichan-korean).
-Please check out the fork.
-This repo will still be up for anyone who wishes to use the dictionaries in jidoujisho.**
+**UPDATE!
+[I have forked Yomichan to deinflect Korean verbs](https://github.com/Lyroxide/yomichan-korean).
+Please check out the fork.**

 Yomichan is a browser extension created for Japanese which enables its users to quickly and efficiently look up words on a webpage.